TrackerBrief

 What the Helio Strap Pro Actually Changed

-Both straps use optical PPG sensors to read blood volume changes at the chest level, not electrical impulses like a traditional ECG chest strap.
+Both straps use electrical impulse detection via electrodes in contact with skin to read heart rate at the chest level, not optical PPG like wrist sensors.
 That distinction matters.
 Devices like the Garmin HRM-Pro Plus or Polar H10 deliver electrical signal data, which is more accurate for raw beat-to-beat RR intervals.
-The Helio Strap is a different category: a wearable chest band running PPG, which puts it closer to an elevated wrist sensor in terms of signal type.
-The Pro version refines the algorithm processing that raw optical data, and Amazfit claims improved HRV and recovery metric accuracy as a result.
+The Helio Strap uses the same ECG principle as a traditional chest strap, which puts it in the highest accuracy category for signal type.
+The Pro version refines the algorithm processing that raw electrical data, and Amazfit claims improved HRV and recovery metric accuracy as a result.
 Whether that translates to meaningfully better numbers in practice is the real question, and our [full Amazfit Helio Strap Pro review](/en/articles/amazfit-helio-strap-pro-review-worth-twice-the-original-price-2026-07-04) goes deep on exactly that.

 Sensor Accuracy and Comparison With Competitors

-For running and cycling, the chest position gives the Helio Strap Pro a real advantage over wrist PPG.
-Arm movement artifact is a genuine problem for wrist sensors during high-cadence running, and moving the optical sensor to the sternum reduces that noise significantly.
-In structured interval sessions at 170 to 185 bpm, chest-mounted optical sensors typically lag electrical ECG straps by 1 to 3 beats on peak detection, but they outperform wrist sensors by a wider margin.
-Against the Whoop 5.0, which also runs wrist PPG, the Helio Strap Pro should be more responsive during hard efforts.
-Against a Polar H10, it will still lose on raw RR interval precision.
+For running and cycling, the chest position gives the Helio Strap Pro a real advantage over wrist optical PPG.
+Arm movement artifact is a genuine problem for wrist sensors during high-cadence running, and moving the electrical sensor to the sternum reduces that noise significantly.
+In structured interval sessions at 170 to 185 bpm, chest-mounted electrical ECG straps typically lead wrist PPG sensors by several beats on peak detection.
+This is the core advantage of the format.
+Against the Whoop 5.0, which uses wrist PPG, the Helio Strap Pro should be more responsive during hard efforts.
+Against a Polar H10, both deliver electrical ECG data at similar accuracy levels.

 For CrossFit and Hyrox athletes, this matters more than it might seem.
 Transitions between lifting and cardio cause HRV spikes and drops that wrist sensors often miss entirely.
-A chest-mounted optical sensor at least captures the general trend faster.
+A chest-mounted electrical sensor captures the signal with minimal latency.
 We tested this format extensively with the Amazfit Balance 3, and you can see the HR accuracy breakdown in our [Amazfit Balance 3 Hyrox sim article](/en/articles/amazfit-balance-3-hyrox-sim-hr-accuracy-sweat-data-and-lvmh-deal-2026-07-03).
 The Helio Strap Pro integrates with that ecosystem, feeding heart rate data directly to the watch during mixed-modality sessions.

 Swimming is not a realistic use case here.
 Neither strap is rated for pool submersion in continuous lap swimming mode.
 The Helio Strap Pro handles sweat and splashing fine, but you are not getting a lap-counting, HR-tracking swim session the way you would with a Garmin HRM-Swim or by using wrist optical on an Amazfit Cheetah 2 Ultra.
 Keep that in mind if triathlon is your primary sport.